Tobacco Use During Pregnancy

 Keep yourself and baby healthy throughout your pregnancy.

 During pregnancy, everything you eat, drink, or breathe can affect your unborn baby.
 This includes tobacco.
-This can happen during the very first days and weeks of pregnancy.
-This can even happen when you don’t even know you’re pregnant.
+This can happen during the very first days and weeks of pregnancy—even before you know you’re pregnant.

 How does tobacco affect my baby?